 Phasing out Fossil Fuels

-In Spring/Summer 2022, we have opportunities in both Massachusetts and Rhode Island to pass legislation that deals serious blows to fossil fuels.
-Learn more about what we're working on:
+In Spring/Summer 2022, Massachusetts and Rhode Island passed legislation that deals serious blows to fossil fuels.
+Learn more about it:

 Check out our latest policy blogs!

 Our policy goals